 - Subject Access Request

-You can find more information about our data protection policy and subject access requests here.
+Find more information about our data protection policy and subject access requests.

 We are happy to receive suggestions to improve our standards.
 Direct your suggestions to one of our directors.

 If you are a regulated business and you are not happy with your supervisory engagement, discuss it with your supervisor and, if necessary, escalate the matter to their manager.

 There are certain matters which members of the public, regulated businesses or other affected parties might want to complain about that we can't consider as complaints, including:

 - We might make a decision that affects a regulated business.
 If the business is unhappy about the decision, the proper route is to appeal through the Jersey Courts.

 - We will not consider complaints from regulated businesses or individuals under regulatory investigation, or those who have been informed that there is a prospect of investigation, until we conclude our investigations.

 - We are unable to review criminal allegations as complaints.
 We will respond to let you know what to do next and we may decide to report the matter directly to the police.

 - Once we have given our conclusion, we will only consider further correspondence if you can demonstrate, to our satisfaction, that our conclusion is factually inaccurate in an important way and that you can provide evidence to demonstrate that factual inaccuracy.

 - If you want to appeal our decision, you can write to our Chair to ask for another review.
 We will undertake a further review only when the Board of Commissioners is satisfied that your complaint has disclosed evidence of unethical actions by a member of our staff.
 Equally we will review your complaint again if we don't satisfactorily dispel concerns about it.
 If the Chair believes there are reasonable grounds for appeal, he/she will appoint a single Commissioner to review your complaint.
 The Commissioner will then decide whether or not to recommend an alternative conclusion to the Board of Commissioners.